tiagokrebs/clickhouse-lab/standalone/example/access_control/README.md

 cli.sh
 ```

-Make sure to create the table required from `queries` folder.
+Make sure to create the table required from `standalone/queries` folder.

 And run the commands on `access_control.sql` file.
 Yes, there is a easy way to run all commands on the file, but this is not the intention here.
 You should read the queries and try to understand them :)